 Debt consolidation involves combining multiple unsecured debts into one bill, which can be helpful if you’re overwhelmed by an assortment of monthly payments.
-You can consolidate a variety of debts, including credit cards, payday and personal loans, utility bills and medical expenses, so instead of having to send a separate payment to each creditor or collector every month, you’d make just one.
+You can consolidate a variety of debts, including credit cards, payday and personal loans, utility bills and medical expenses.
+So instead of having to send a separate payment to each creditor or collector every month, you’d make just one.
 This can help eliminate missed or late payments and ensure that you’re addressing all your debts.

-Debt consolidation can be a great option, not only because it streamlines monthly payments, but also because, in many situations, you may get a reduced interest rate and lower total monthly payment.
+Debt consolidation loans can be a great option, not only because it streamlines monthly payments, but also because, in many situations, you may get a reduced interest rate and lower total monthly payment.

-Maggie Germano, a certified financial education instructor and financial coach in Washington, D.C., said debt consolidation comes up “pretty frequently” with her clients.
+Maggie Germano, a certified financial education instructor and financial coach in Washington, D.C., said this topic comes up “pretty frequently” with her clients.
 “Most of my clients have credit card debt,” she said.
 “It can be really overwhelming when you have five credit cards to pay and you don’t even know where to start.
 I’ll sometimes float the idea of debt consolidation so they only have one bill to pay or so they can have a lower interest rate.”

 Debt consolidation can take many forms, including a personal loan, a balance-transfer credit card, a home equity line of credit (HELOC) and a debt management plan, among others.
 (We’ll get into the details of those options later on.)